GLYC is pleased to offer the following on-water programs for the Adult and Teen demographic:

 Learn to Sail

 In conjunction with YV’s Mobile Boatshed, GLYC is pleased to offer Adult and Teen Learn to Sail courses.
-Run in the same weeks as our Tackers School Holiday program, these 5 days courses cover the Start Sailing & Better Sailing syllabus.
+Run during the same week as our Tackers School Holiday program, these five-day courses cover the Start Sailing and Better Sailing syllabus.
 This season we have on offer:

 - Adult and Teens Start Sailing: ‘Beginner level’ – ideal for those sailing for the first time or with limited sailing experience.
 At the end of the course we expect you to be able to jump on any boat, big or small and be a valuable sailing member.
 The course will be in Pacers or in your own boat.

-Places are limited in each of the sessions, so please do get your registrations in early, (payments can be made closer to the date).
+Places are limited in each of the sessions, so please do get your registrations in early, (payments must be made prior to commencing the course).
 Registration is open for all sessions throughout the year on the Tackers website.

 The aim of this program is to educate people on water safety and being prepared to go boating.
 In addition to these on and off water components, each session will also provide participants with an awareness of CPR.
 2017/18 dates for this program are currently being confirmed.
-Please contact our Discover Sailing Principal, Sharna Duff via firstname.lastname@example.org to register your interest in this program.
+Please contact our Discover Sailing Principal, Lyn Wallace via email@example.com to register your interest in this program.